tschaedler/gatsby-dynamic-image-component/README.md

 ## How to use ##
-Just copy and paste the component inside of your component-folder.
+Just copy and paste the component inside of your component-folder.<br/>
-Maybe you need to change some path (e.g. relativeDirectory)
+Maybe you need to change some path inside the GraphQL query(e.g. relativeDirectory)

 Create the following folder structure inside the images-folder:<br/>